vincetoby/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. 12-directory_permissions: This script creates a directory called my_dir with permissions 751 in the working directory.
 14. 13-change_group: This script changes the group owner to school for the file hello.
 15. 100-change_owner_and_group: This script  changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
-16. 101-symbolic_link_permissions: This script changes the owner and the group owner of _hello to vincent and staff respectively.
+16. 101-symbolic_link_permissions: This script changes the owner and the group owner of "_hello" to vincent and staff respectively.
+17. 102-if_only: This script changes the owner of the file hello to betty only if it is owned by the user guillaume.
+18. 103-Star_Wars: This script will play the StarWars IV episode in the terminal.